-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Top Energy Limited (the 'Company' or 'parent entity') as at 31 March 2019 and the results of all subsidiaries for the year then ended.
-Top Energy

-Limited and its subsidiaries together are referred to in these financial statements as the Group or the consolidated entity.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Top Energy Limited (the 'Company' or 'parent entity').
+Top Energy Limited and its subsidiaries together are referred to in these financial statements as the Group or the consolidated entity.